A tiny village in Guatemala is desperately scouring for garbage.

-Glass bottles form the windows while flattened tetra pack juice cases make the school’s roof.
+Glass bottles were used to create the windows while flattened tetra pack juice cases make the school’s roof.
 PVC pipes inserted between the bottles serve as air vents and reduce the need for electric fans inside the classroom.
-Architect Illac Diaz is the person behind this amazing project which includes a plan to build 8 classrooms and a library.
+Architect Illac Diaz is the person behind this amazing project which includes a plan to build eight classrooms and a library.

 Bottles as Building Material

-Plastiki, a boat made entirely from recycled plastic, is another project using plastic bottles.
-The boat is currently crossing the Pacific Ocean to raise awareness about the problem of plastic pollution.
+Plastiki, a boat made entirely from recycled plastic, is sailing the Pacific Ocean to raise awareness about the problem of plastic pollution.

 While plastic bottles have been a convenient invention, poor recycling practices have made them the fastest-growing source of garbage on planet Earth.
-Plastic bottles are known to take at least 3 to 5 centuries to decompose.
-Working models in Guatemala and the Philippines are being replicated in many parts of the world.
-It is indeed inspiring to see that what is essentially a problem to the environment, is becoming a part of the solution through sustainable construction.
+Plastic bottles are known to take at least 300-500 years to decompose.

 After the success in Guatemala and the Philippines, similar bottle schools are now being built in many parts of the world.
 It is indeed inspiring to see what is essentially a problem to the environment become a part of the solution!